UTH

 How to apply

-Trainee applications are open now for summer 2024!
+Trainee applications for summer 2025 will open soon!

-All application materials (including one letter of recommendation, CV/Resume, required essay, unofficial transcripts, and the online application) will be due on January 17th, 2024 at 11:59 pm CST.
+All application materials (including one letter of recommendation, CV/Resume, required essay, unofficial transcripts, and the online application) will be due in January 2025.

 Eligibility requirements: